|

 In order to investigate fungal laccases in pure cultures or environmental samples, standard molecular methods were used.
 In particular, DNA or RNA (later transcribed in cDNA) was extracted from samples and thereafter used in PCR for amplification of fungal laccase gene fragments.
 The amplified gene fragments, situated between the conserved copper binding regions (Fig. 3), were cloned and subsequently sequenced.
 Afterwards the sequences were analyzed for possible introns and aligned together.
 Then, phylogenetic programs were used to analyze their relationship to fungal reference species or to display the different laccase gene families.
 Furthermore the expression of laccases in cultures was analyzed, e.g. after induction with naturally occuring phenolic substrates.
 In recent attempts we try to relate the obtained genetic informations to the appearance of extracellular laccase proteins using proteomic tools like antibody incubation and mass spectrometry of tryptic fragments.

 Fig. 3.
-Schematic representation of a laccase gene including the conserved copperbinding regions I-IV and the appropriate primer sites for our primers.
+Schematic representation of a laccase gene including the conserved copperbinding regions I-IV and the corresponding primer sites for our primers.

 Primer name